riyapardhi/Payment--Gateway--Integration/README.md

 Payment-Gateway-Integration
 Payment Gateway Integration is developed using HTML,CSS and JavaScript.
 Payment gateway-Razorpay

+Project developed during my Internship at The Sparks Foundation

 For demo card use